CloudReactor/cloudreactor-procwrapper/README.md

 to configure your AWS environment to run Tasks in ECS Fargate.
 You can skip this step if running in passive mode is OK for you.

-If you want to use CloudReactor to manager or just monitor your Tasks, you need to create a Run Environment and an API key in the CloudReactor dashboard.
+If you want to use CloudReactor to manage or just monitor your Tasks, you need to create a Run Environment and an API key in the CloudReactor dashboard.
 The API key can be scoped to the Run Environment if you wish.
 The key must have at least the Task access level, but for